 The primary methods of analysis used in this report are ratio estimations and Rao & Scott's Chi-squared test of Independence to determine statistical significance.
 All questions required a response to be entered, enabling the interviewer to continue to the next question.
 All questions included a "don't know" option code and a "refused" option code.
 These were considered valid responses and were included in the base for a question.
-The percentage of respondents that refused to answer a question they were eligible for ranged from zero to three percent, depending on the question.
+The percentage of respondents that refused to answer a question they were eligible for ranged from 0-3%, depending on the question.

 Reported survey results were calculated with a base of all respondents (the total sample), or on all surveyed online MSMEs or surveyed offline MSMEs.
 The base is specified for each data point.
 The sample size of online MSMEs and offline MSMEs are both smaller than the base of all surveyed MSMEs.
-Certain data points may also reflect the results for a subgroup of respondents, such as womenowned businesses or those within a region.
+Certain data points may also reflect the results for a subgroup of respondents, such as women-owned businesses or those within a region. on formal and informal MSMEs for benchmarking, it was not possible to implement post-survey adjustments to reflect the true composition of Indonesia's MSME structure.
+Although the sampling process captured variation in Indonesia's MSME structure regarding size, industry, and individual characteristics of business owners, any national-level figures were not adjusted or corrected to reflect business population characteristics.